ESutton567/pands-project/README.md

                 )
 ~~~

-* Finally we output the plot to a png file
+* Finally, we output the plot to a png file
 ~~~
 plt.savefig("iris_data_Histogram.png")
 ~~~